Endometriosis divorce rate.

 Apart from the nerves, endometriosis also causes fluids to leak from the tissues, which results in spreading, causing inflammation in the pelvic area.
 The female reproductive organ is supposed to be elastic.
 But endometriosis causes stiffness and pulls on other structures in the pelvis, which can a woman very uncomfortable.

-So, after fertility issues, sexless life is one of the primary reasons for couples with endometriosis, and divorce rates are high.
+Aside from fertility issues, a sexless life is one of the primary reasons why couples with endometriosis struggle to sustain their marriage, and therefore the endometriosis divorce rates are high.

 Women prefer more time, preparation, a more intimate touch, and emotional support.
-For them, it isn’t about the penetration but the experience as a whole, especially when she has chronic pain.
+For them, it isn’t about the penetration but the experience as a whole, intimacy, and closeness.

 Here are 10 tips that can help keep your intimate relationship healthy: